Human Nature (Michael Jackson song): Live performances

 The song was first performed during the Jacksons' Victory Tour.
 Michael started to sing "Ben", but stopped and proceeded to sing "Human Nature".
-It was also performed during Michael's Bad World Tour and Dangerous World Tour.
+It was also performed during Michael's Bad and Dangerous World Tour.
 Jackson also performed the song live during his 1996 Royal Brunei concert.
 It was going to be performed for Jackson's This Is It concerts, which were canceled due to his death; however, it was included on the posthumous album to coincide with the concerts.
 Live versions of the song are available on the DVDs Live at Wembley July 16, 1988 and Live in Bucharest: The Dangerous Tour.
-Toto has performed the song in some of their shows with vocals by Joseph Williams.
+Toto has performed the song in some of their shows, with vocals by Joseph Williams.
 A live version is available on the 2019 DVD 40 Trips Around the Sun.